kutama/Lagrange/_posts/2015-06-06-Freecodecamp.md

 Interested in learning how to code?
 If you are interested in doing web development, check out [Free Code Camp](https://www.freecodecamp.com/).
 For Kutama student hackathons and Darwendale coding boot camps - please contact us.

-SDKs , Ubuntu field Robotic kits and other developer tools will be found here.
+SDKs , Ubuntu field Robotic kits and other developer tools shall be found here.